 The most notable change that can be observed is the slow, but constant loss of market share of traditional "capital life-insurance".
-Their market share of new business (in terms of the number of contracts) was only 7.0% in 2022, the lowest figure ever recorded.
-This is in stark contrast to annuities which grew up to represent 48.3% of all life-insurance categories.
-Within the annuities category, unit-linked products had a market share of 14.1%, hybrid products or those with reduced guarantees accounted for 28.2% and products with classical guarantees constituted 6.0%.
-In contrast to these growing figures, pure unit-linked life-insurances reached a market share of only 1.5% in 2022.
-These figures clearly show that German policyholders shifted away from traditional 100% capital guarantees whilst also avoiding full capital market risks without any guarantees (Gesamtverband der Deutschen Versicherungswirtschaft, 2023, pp. 10-11, Tabelle: Lebensversicherung - Zeitreihe eingelöster Neuzugang, Anzahl in Tausend, Anteile in Prozent).
+Their market share of new business (in terms of the number of contracts) was only 7.0% in 2022, the lowest figure ever recorded (due to the rise of interest rates this market share increased to 7.4% in 2023).
+This is in stark contrast to annuities which grew up to represent 46.1% of all life-insurance categories (in 2023).
+Within the annuities category, unit-linked products had a market share of 14.1%, hybrid products or those with reduced guarantees accounted for 26.2% and products with classical guarantees constituted 5.9%.
+In contrast to these growing figures, pure unit-linked life-insurances reached a market share of only 1.8% in 2023.
+These figures clearly show that German policyholders shifted away from traditional 100% capital guarantees whilst also avoiding full capital market risks without any guarantees (Gesamtverband der Versicherer [GDV], 2024a, pp. 10-11, Tabelle: Lebensversicherung - Zeitreihe eingelöster Neuzugang, Anzahl in Tausend.
+Anteile in Prozent).